frederic-speyser/cactus-mixed-cycle-lengths/README.md

 [![Tests](https://github.com/frederic-speyser/cactus-mixed-cycle-lengths/actions/workflows/tests.yml/badge.svg)](https://github.com/frederic-speyser/cactus-mixed-cycle-lengths/actions/workflows/tests.yml)

-**→ [See the companion page](docs/index.html)** — the four Table 1 examples, a growth-rate chart, and the eight sequences prepared for OEIS, illustrated.
+**→ [See the companion page](docs/index.html)** for an illustrated overview: the four Table 1 examples, a growth-rate chart, and the eight sequences.

 ## Rationale

-In [1], F. G. Speyser enumerates strict non-plane *m*-gonal cactus graphs for a single fixed cycle length *m* ≥ 5.
+In *Enumeration and Asymptotic Analysis of Strict Non-Plane m-Gonal Cactus Graphs via Split-Decomposition.*, 2026 [1] (DOI [10.5281/zenodo.21513753](https://zenodo.org/records/21513753), and its accompanying code on GitHub: [non-plane-mgonal-cacti](https://github.com/frederic-speyser/non-plane-mgonal-cacti)), F. G. Speyser enumerates strict non-plane *m*-gonal cactus graphs for a single fixed cycle length *m* ≥ 5.
 Its concluding remarks note that the method extends "without difficulty" to a finite mixed set Ω of admissible cycle lengths, but this extension was never carried out there, for any Ω, numerically or analytically.

-This repository accompanies the paper that carries it out [2].
+This repository accompanies the paper: Speyser, F. G. & Vyatkina, K. *Enumeration and Asymptotic Analysis of Strict Non-Plane Cactus Graphs over a Finite Set of Cycle Lengths*, 2026 [2], DOI: [10.5281/zenodo.22875493](https://doi.org/10.5281/zenodo.22875493).
 For an arbitrary finite Ω, the paper gives an exact characterization of which vertex counts occur (reducing, for two admissible lengths, to the classical Frobenius coin problem), a closed-form critical value when every length in Ω is odd, a proof that this same method is structurally obstructed as soon as an even length is present, and the general asymptotic enumeration law for arbitrary finite Ω, with a closed form for an associated second-order coefficient in the all-odd case.

-The preprint of [1] is available on Zenodo (DOI [10.5281/zenodo.21513753](https://zenodo.org/records/21513753)), and its accompanying code on GitHub: [non-plane-mgonal-cacti](https://github.com/frederic-speyser/non-plane-mgonal-cacti).
-Paper [2] - the one this repository provides verification code for - is in preparation for submission to the *Journal of Integer Sequences*; a working-paper version, presenting the same results, will be deposited on Zenodo (see References).

 ## Related repositories